JaimeRoss/Prediction-of-Product-Sales/README.md

 ### Business problem:

-The retailer / stakeholder would like a better understanding as to which properties of products and outlets play a crucial role in increasing product sales.
+The retailer/stakeholder would like a better understanding as to which properties of products and outlets play a crucial role in increasing product sales.

 ### Data: